Pranav-create/Leadpoet/README.md

 # LeadPoet | Premium Sales Leads Powered by Bittensor

-Welcome to LeadPoet, a decentralized prospect generation subnet built on Bittensor, with an initial focus on SMB sales agencies seeking high-quality, conversion-ready sales leads.
+Welcome to LeadPoet, a decentralized prospect generation subnet built on Bittensor.

 ## Overview